 What To Consider When Looking for the Best Camping Tarps

 Getting closer to nature is important and a tarp shelter will allow you to do that more effectively than a tent.
 Traditionally, tarps were made from a cotton or polyester canvas.
-These have been challenged by less-bulky and lighter materials like poly tarps (made from Polyethylene) or vinyl tarps.
+These have been challenged by less-bulky and lighter materials like poly tarps (made from Polyethylene), ripstop nylon, silnylon and cuben fiber.
 Bulk and weight are not the only reasons backpackers select these materials.
 Canvas is not waterproof and can be susceptible to mildew or shrinkage over time.

-Tarps often come in a rectangular or square shape and vary in size considerably.
+Camping and backpacking tarps often come in a rectangular or square shape and vary in size considerably.
 When selecting a tarp you will want to consider what you plan to use it for.
 Square tarps use more material which takes up space and adds weight.
 Rectangular shapes work well as protection for your sleeping bag or tent, while square designs will offer your equipment and campsite additional protection from the elements.
+But despite the weight, square backpacking tarps tend to offer the most versatility when it comes to pitching options.

 Durability is a major consideration, and poly tarps are usually the least durable choice while vinyl is the longest-lasting.
+For backpacking tarps you will also be looking for lightweight materials that can take a beating.
+The best backpacking tarps are usually made from silnylon or cuben fiber.
 Other design features that affect durability are the attachment points and the quality of seam work on the tarp.
 Another component to consider is what the material has been treated with.
 Waterproof or water-resistant coatings add to the longevity and flame-resistant or UV protections should not be overlooked during selection.

 Where You Intend To Pitch

-Your camping environment can also help to determine what tarp to select.
+Your camping environment can also help to determine which backpacking tarps to consider.
 While poly and vinyl tarps are both made of strong material, vinyl will offer you superior wind and tear resistance.
 Poly tarps can become brittle in cold weather while vinyl can perform adequately in temperatures as low as -40.
 Color is another consideration, as brighter colors can mark your location while natural colors can hide it.

 These factors help to determine the price range of any product you will consider for purchase.
 Poly tarps tend to be the most economical choice, while the more durable vinyl tarps will cost you more.
 Tarp shape and the number of tie-down points add to the cost as well.
 Finally, the more a tarp is protected from the elements, the less protected your wallet will be.